 David Barnard is a South African development expert with more than 20 years’ experience in development, philanthropy, civil society and ICT4D issues in Africa.

-Mr. Barnard was the Vice-President: Africa at TechSoup (2013-2016), Executive Director of the Southern African NGO Network (SANGONeT) (2000-2013) and Manager of the Programme for Development Research at the Human Sciences Research Council (1992 to 2000).
+In the recent past, Mr. Barnard was the Vice-President: Africa at TechSoup (2013-2016), Executive Director of the Southern African NGO Network (SANGONeT) (2000-2013) and Manager of the Programme for Development Research at the Human Sciences Research Council (1992 to 2000).
 He is a Founding Member of the African Institute for Corporate Citizenship and Advisory Board Member of the African Press Organization.
-He serves on the e-Skills Council and in the past served on the Presidential National Commission on the Information Society for Development in South Africa, and Board of NTEN: The Nonprofit Technology Enterprise Network in the United States.
+He also served on the e-Skills Council and Presidential National Commission on the Information Society for Development in South Africa, and Board of NTEN: The Nonprofit Technology Enterprise Network in the United States.